 I'm not a published author, can I still attend the conference?

 Absolutely!
 A writer's conference is one of the best places to learn, network, and propel your writing forward, no matter where you are in your writing journey.
 New writers tend to appreciate our more laid-back atmosphere and come away feeling confident about their writing, and enthusiastic about the connections they made and knowledge they gained.
 Plus, if you're new to writing, a conference is a great place to learn a ton of information all in one place instead of trying to find writing classes in your area which can be expensive and time-consuming.
 It's our belief that there is always something more to learn and take away, so that's why even seasoned authors attend our conference; eager to hone their skills, try something new, and learn the latest in the publishing industry.

 Do I have to attend the whole conference?

 Nope.
-You have the option to attend either Friday or Saturday only; the Friday Banquet dinner only; or just a Master Class and/or the Agent/Editor Panel Luncheon.
+You have the option to attend either Friday or Saturday only; the Friday Banquet dinner only; or just a Master Class and/or the Agent-Editor Panel Luncheon.
 (You will receive a $10 discount if you sign up for both add-ons.)
-Please note: the critique tables and pitch sessions are not available for Saturday-only attendees.
+Please note: the Agent-Editor Consults are not available for Saturday-only attendees.